noahhi/noahhi.github.io/Projects.md

 ---
 <script type="text/javascript" src="/libraries/processing.js"></script>

 Here are some of my earliest coding projects.
-I made these all with the Processing language, which is essentially a Java library designed for creating visuals/animation.
-I learned to code with this language during my senior year of high school, here are some of the highlights of things I made.
+I made these all with a programming language called <a href="https://processing.org/">Processing</a>, which is "a flexible software sketchbook and a language for learning how to code within the context of the visual arts" (built on top of Java).
+I learned to code with this language during my senior year of high school which is when I made most of these sketches.
+For more check out two earlier versions of my website; <a href="http://gymnastictoast.github.io/">my first site</a> and <a href="https://gymnastictoast.github.io/New-Website/index.html">my second site</a> or my page on <a href="http://studio.sketchpad.cc/sp/padlist/edited-by?editorId=21077">Studio Sketch Pad</a> where I originally published all of my Processing sketches.

 # Avoid the Circles Game
 <canvas data-processing-sources="/pde/avoidCircles.pde"></canvas>